Canon G5 X vs Olympus E-M10 III

-- Ready to shoot: Has a lens build-in, whereas the E-M10 III requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the E-M10 III requires a separate lens.

 - More compact: Is smaller (112x76mm vs 122x84mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the E-M10 III).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the E-M10 III).